Last Updated on January 18, 2025 by Christine Kaaloa

 Opt for quick-drying, lightweight fabrics like microfiber, nylon, or spandex blends.
 These materials are breathable, help regulate body temperature, and dry quickly, even in high humidity.
 Avoid heavy or thick fabrics that take longer to dry and can trap odors.
 Wet clothes left in your backpack all day can turn into an unpleasant surprise, so choosing the right materials makes a big difference.

-Pro tip: Pack versatile pieces that allow you to layer up for temples or cooler evenings while still keeping cool during the day. .
+Pro tip: Pack versatile pieces that allow you to layer up for temples or cooler evenings while still keeping cool during the day.
+Pack clothes that are moisture-wicking and quick-drying, ideal for sweaty hikes or unexpected rain showers. .

 Tops